mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 Nevertheless, this repo is not intended to show how to train and validate a usable CV model, but rather to show all the steps to get an End-to-End solution to conect you IoT device with a Digital Twin and use Computer Vision to infer a specific problem.

+We are going to build a multi-label classification model with the following 3 classes:
+- Blue piece is present: 0
+- Red piece is present: 1
+- White piece is present: 2

 ###### Image Sample